mgamio/blog/_posts/2021-02-26-hot-warm-architecture-elasticsearch.markdown

     - "C:\\path\\to\\logs\\billingServer\\SystemOut.log"
 {% endhighlight %}

-At the application servers machines (data source), run Filebeat with the following command:
+At the application servers machines (data source), run Filebeat with the following command.

 {% highlight ruby %}
 sudo ./filebeat -e -c filebeat.yml -d "publish"
 {% endhighlight %}

-Filebeat will attempt to connect Logstash on port 5044
+Filebeat will attempt to connect Logstash on port 5044.

 ### Configuring Logstash for Filebeat Input